 Second, unlike investigations by investigative authorities, this investigation was based on the voluntary cooperation of persons involved without legal force.
 Therefore, it cannot be denied that the degree of cooperation of persons involved affected the interviews and related materials on which this investigation was based, and the means to confirm their authenticity, completeness, comprehensiveness, etc. were limited.
-It should be pointed out that there were at
+It should be pointed out that there were at least the following restrictions in conducting the Investigation.

-&lt;sup>6 The officers and employees who are not authorized to select contractors are 1,144 factory workers of Restar Electronics Vietnam Company Limited and Dongguan CU Tech Electronics Corporation, 30 farm workers of Vitec Farm Kazuno Co., Ltd., Vitec Farm Nanao Co., Ltd., Vitec Farm Odate Co., Ltd., and Vitec Farm Satsumasendai Co., Ltd., and 10 receiving and shipping workers of Arsnet Co., Ltd.
+6 The officers and employees who are not authorized to select contractors are 1,144 factory workers of Restar Electronics Vietnam Company Limited and Dongguan CU Tech Electronics Corporation, 30 farm workers of Vitec Farm Kazuno Co., Ltd., Vitec Farm Nanao Co., Ltd., Vitec Farm Odate Co., Ltd., and Vitec Farm Satsumasendai Co., Ltd., and 10 receiving and shipping workers of Arsnet Co., Ltd.